 The oral qualifying examination is meant to determine whether the student is ready to enter the research phase of graduate studies.
 It consists of a 50-minute lecture by the student on a topic selected jointly by the student and the thesis advisor; the topic must be approved by the Head Graduate Advisor and the Graduate Council.
 The examination committee consists of four faculty members approved by the Graduate Division, three from the Statistics Department and one who is not.
 The student's prospective thesis advisor cannot chair the examination committee.

 Paperwork.
-In order to apply to take the exam, the student must submit the Application for the Qualifying Exam to the Student Affairs Officer at least one month prior to the exam.
+In order to apply to take the exam, the student must submit the Application for the Qualifying Exam via CalCentral at least three weeks prior to the exam.
 After passing the exam, the student must submit the Application for Candidacy.
 See the Student Affairs Officer for details.
 If the student passes the exam, he or she can then officially advance to candidacy for the Ph.D.
 If the student fails the exam, the committee may vote to allow a second attempt.
 Regulations of the Graduate Division permit at most two attempts to pass the oral qualifying exam.

 The Doctoral Thesis.
 The Ph.D. degree is granted upon completion of an original thesis acceptable to a committee of two departmental faculty and an outside member.
 The thesis should be presented at an appropriate seminar in the department prior to filing with the Dean of the Graduate Division.
 See Alumni if you would like to view thesis titles of former PhD Students.